butaca/covid19uy.com/content/_index.en.md

 👉 **Stay home _when possible_**.
 Obviously some of us have to go out to work because we cannot do it remotely and all of us at some point need to go out, due to a need of force majeure.
 Everything else can wait.

 If you _have_ to go out, **keep 1.5 meters (~5 feet) away from other people** and **use a face mask** to protect yourself and others.
 You don't need to wear special face masks reserved for highly exposed people like healthcare workers.
 A strong, washable homemade fabric face mask is enough to cover your entire nose and mouth.
+Avoid touching your face without washing your hands first.
 When you return home, **wash your hands** and disinfect everything you bring home and what you have touched before washing your hands.

 **We are at war** against an invisible enemy.
 The only way to defeat it is by **working together**.
 Take care of yourself and others by informing yourself and following the official guidelines (in Uruguay): [Coronavirus National Plan][MSP_coronavirus].